B.S., College of William and Mary, Biology & English

 Research publications at F&M (F&M student authors starred):

 Flinn, K.M., M.M.
 Loiacono* and H.E.
 Groff*.
 2014.
 Low reproductive success of hayscented fern (Dennstaedtia punctilobula) regardless of inbreeding level or time since disturbance.
-Botany, in review.
+Botany, in press.

 Flinn, K.M., J.L.
 Bechhofer* and M. Malcolm*.
 2014.
 Little impact of the invasive shrub Japanese barberry (Berberis thunbergii DC) on forest understory plant communities.
-Journal of the Torrey Botanical Society, in press.
+Journal of the Torrey Botanical Society 141: 217-224.

 Flinn, K.M.
 2014.
 Agricultural legacies in forest herb communities.
 Pages 438-444 in F.S.
 Gilliam, ed.
 The Herbaceous Layer in Forests of Eastern North America.
 2nd ed.
 Oxford, New York, USA.